Canon 650D Comparison Review

 The Canon EOS 650D (called Canon T4i in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in June 2012 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 650D has a Camera Elo of 1904.
+Is the Canon 650D a good camera?
+The 650D has a Camera Elo of 1916.
 This rating puts the 650D among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 650D falls among the top 50 percent.
+In terms of its sensor size category (APS cameras), the 650D ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|